 New Apple iPhone release date and launch

 - Unlikely to see any event rumours until August 2018

 Traditionally, Apple has held its September events within the first couple of weeks of the month and usually on a Tuesday, with pre-orders for the devices they announce starting on the Friday of the same week.

 If we had to place our bets now, we'd guess around 11 September 2018, give or take a week.
 It would be a good time to pencil in the diary if you want to watch Tim Cook and his buddies on stage.

 - iPhone XI (iPhone 11 in speech) or iPhone X2 will replace iPhone X

 - iPhone X Plus could be name for a larger X model

 What will Apple call its iPhone 2018 models?
 Well, isn't that the million dollar question?
 The answer to which only a very select few in the Cupertino company probably know.

 There has been a prediction that we will see a larger iPhone X appear with a 6.5-inch OLED display, alongside another 5.8-inch OLED model and a separate 6.1-inch device with an LCD display.

-Perhaps this will mean that the new iPhones will predominantly continue with the "X" name, resulting in the iPhone XI or iPhone X2 and iPhone X Plus for the OLED models, with the standard iPhone 9 naming reserved for the LCD model.
+Perhaps this will mean that the new iPhones will predominantly continue with the "X" name, resulting in the iPhone XI or iPhone X2 and iPhone X Plus (in gold?) for the OLED models, with the standard iPhone 9 naming reserved for the LCD model.
 As we said though, it's anyone's guess at the moment.